Creating a capsule wardrobe has definitely been a great help in my style department and my bank account.

 Once you've cleaned out your closet you will have a clear idea of what staples are missing from your closet.
 You can then make a checklist of things you need to purchase to fill in the gaps.

-After you have spent all that time cleaning out your closet, the last thing you want to do is fill it back up again - so be very strict with your list and stick to only including the things you truly need, will use and love.
+After you have spent all that time cleaning out your closet, the last thing you want to do is fill it back up again - so be very strict with your list and stick to only including the things you truly need, will use, and love.
+There are some great minimalist clothing brands you can check out as well.

 Part of starting a capsule wardrobe is minimalizing what you have.
 When you have fewer options, it’s easier and faster to decide what to wear.